 This is mostly the reason why almost all paint manufacturers today make water based paints as they are safer for everyone as well as the environment.
 Read more in these related articles on Water Based and Lead Based Paints Differences and the perils of Lead Paints .

 If you’ve found this information useful please share so that others may be informed.
-If you have questions for your local painters regarding house painting feel free to contact us for you paint problems and solutions.
+If you have questions for your local painters regarding house painting feel free to for you paint problems and solutions.